siduction/sidu-manual/data/en/0311-part-uuid_en.md

 ### Creation of new mount points

 **Note:**
 A mount point that is specified in fstab must be associated with an existing directory.
-During the live session, these directories are created by siduction in **/media** and have the naming scheme **diskXpartX**.
+During the live session, siduction creates these directories in `/media` with the naming scheme **diskXpartX**.

-Now, if the partition table was changed after the installation and fstab was adjusted (for example, two new partitions were created), no mount point exists yet.
+Now, if the partition table was changed after the installation and `fstab` was adjusted (for example, two new partitions were created), no mount point exists yet.
 It must be created manually.

 **Example**
 First, become **root** and determine the existing mount points: